-According to the National Stroke Association, stroke is a brain attack.
+According to the National Stroke Association, a stroke is a brain attack.
 It is a type of cardiovascular disease that affects the arteries leading to and within the brain.
 Stroke can be caused by many risk factors that can be managed such as high blood pressure, weight control, alcohol consumption, smoking, diabetes, atrial fibrillation, and transient ischemic attack (TIA).
-Visit www.stroke.org/RISK for more information and downloadable fact sheets.
+Visit www.stroke.org/en/about-stroke/stroke-risk-factors for more information and downloadable fact sheets.

 Time is critical in a stroke.
 Knowing and understanding stroke symptoms can save lives and reduce disabilities.
 Act F.A.S.T. by recognizing and responding to stroke symptoms using the F.A.S.T. method:

 Last year the T.L.L.
-Temple Foundation awarded $5.8 million to the Methodist Hospital in Houston to create a much needed advanced stroke program in East Texas, where the mortality rate from stroke is the highest in Texas and up to four times the national average.
+Temple Foundation awarded $5.8 million to the Methodist Hospital in Houston to create a much-needed advanced stroke program in East Texas, where the mortality rate from stroke is the highest in Texas and up to four times the national average.

 The grant from the T.L.L.
 Temple Foundation will help improve stroke mortality statistics by creating The Methodist Hospital East Texas Stroke Initiative, a partnership between Methodist in Houston and Memorial Health System of East Texas in Lufkin.
 This is the largest grant from a private foundation in support of an American public health collaboration specific to stroke program development and outreach education.